StevenACoffman/keyfob/README.md

 You also don't have to make the keyfob profile be the default, but some AWS SDKs (looking at you Java) may struggle otherwise.

-You may want to export something like these environment variables in your `.bash_profile` or `.bashrc` (or whatever zsh uses):
+You also may want to export something like these environment variables in your `.bash_profile` or `.bashrc` (or whatever zsh uses):
 ```
 export AWS_MY_USERNAME='scoffman'
 export AWS_SDK_LOAD_CONFIG=true